zengelan/eks-workshop/content/009_Welcome/_index.md

   - beginner
 ---

-## Lab Welcome
+# Lab Welcome

 Thank you for attending this lab session!
 Here is a brief introduction of the lab objectives and what we hope you learn today.

+### Overview
 Duration: 3 hours
 Please note: At noon today we will be serving lunch and you can continue the lab for an additional hour if needed.

 #### Lab 1 - Deploying Risky Container Applications
 - Connect McAfee MVISION Cloud to an AWS Account, deploy some policies to protect Containers